jaydenseric/graphql-react/readme.md

 #### GraphQL instance property operations

-A map of loading [GraphQL operations](#type-graphqloperation).
-The operations are listed under their [GraphQL cache](#graphql-instance-property-cache) [key](#type-graphqlcachekey) in the order they were initiated.
+A map of loading [GraphQL operations](#type-graphqloperation), listed under their [GraphQL cache](#graphql-instance-property-cache) [key](#type-graphqlcachekey) in the order they were initiated.
 You probably don’t need to interact with this unless you’re implementing a server side rendering framework.

 **Type:** object&lt;[GraphQLCacheKey](#type-graphqlcachekey), Array&lt;Promise&lt;[GraphQLCacheValue](#type-graphqlcachevalue)>>>